 HISTORY OF NOLLE PROSEQUI IN CRIMINAL LAW

-Like most American criminal law, it is based in British common law.
-In Britain the power of nolle prosequi is given exclusively to the Attorney General.
-In the United States the power to enter the decision of a nolle prosequi lays with the head prosecutor in each state, whether it be an Attorney General, County Attorney or District Attorney.
+Like most American criminal law, it is based on British common law.
+In Britain, the power of nolle prosequi is given exclusively to the Attorney General.
+In the United States, the power to enter the decision of a nolle prosequi lays with the head prosecutor in each state, whether it be an Attorney General, County Attorney or District Attorney.

 In Maryland, the state employs State’s Attorneys to prosecute cases, who will be deciding when to enter a decision of nolle prosequi.

 The Maryland Rules provide for disposition of charges by a nolle prosequi as follows: The State’s Attorney may terminate a prosecution on a charge and dismiss the charge by entering a nolle prosequi on the record in open court.
 A statement of the reasons for entering a nolle prosequi shall be made a part of the record.

 When a nolle prosequi has been entered on a charge, any conditions of pretrial release on that charge are terminated, any bail bond posted for the defendant on that charge shall be released.

 The clerk shall take the action necessary to recall or revoke any outstanding warrant or detainer that could lead to the arrest or detention of the defendant because of that charge.